Case Histories: Bone marrow stem cell therapy in patients with knee and hip osteoarthritis

-Doctors at the Mayo Clinic and Yale University are among the first to get 2017 research out on the benefits of Bone Marrow Aspirate Concentrate for Knee Osteoarthritis.
-Here is the summary of that research:
+Doctors at the Mayo Clinic and Yale University published their research on the benefits of Bone Marrow Aspirate Concentrate for Knee Osteoarthritis in the American Journal of Sports Medicine.
+(1) Here is the summary of that research:

 - Bone marrow aspirate concentrate (BMAC) is increasingly used as a regenerative therapy for musculoskeletal pathological conditions despite limited evidence-based support.

-- HYPOTHESIS: BMAC will prove feasible, safe, and efficacious for the treatment of pain due to mild to moderate degenerative joint disease of the knee.
+- HYPOTHESIS: Bone marrow aspirate concentrate will prove feasible, safe, and efficacious for the treatment of pain due to mild to moderate degenerative joint disease of the knee.

-In their single-blind, placebo-controlled trial, 25 patients with bilateral knee pain from bilateral knee osteoarthritis were randomized to receive BMAC into one knee and saline placebo into the other.
+In their single-blind, placebo-controlled trial, 25 patients with bilateral knee pain from bilateral knee osteoarthritis were randomized to receive Bone marrow aspirate concentrate into one knee and saline placebo into the other.

-Early results show that BMAC is safe to use and is a reliable and viable (stem cell) cellular product.
-Study patients experienced a similar relief of pain in both BMAC- and saline-treated arthritic knees.1
+- Early results show that Bone marrow aspirate concentrate is safe to use and is a reliable and viable (stem cell) cellular product.
+Study patients experienced a similar relief of pain in both Bone marrow aspirate concentrate- and saline-treated arthritic knees.

 What is Bone marrow concentrate injections?